daiokawa/SleepingCat/README.md

-# 🐱 Sleeping Cat - Desktop Companion for macOS
+# 🐱 Sleeping Cat - Desktop Companion

 A peaceful desktop companion that sleeps at the top of your screen.
 Watch as the cat's tail gently sways while it dreams.

+Available for macOS and Windows!

 https://github.com/user-attachments/assets/c2ed51d1-18f2-42eb-8258-3207bf892022